suchmememanyskill/suchmememanyskill.github.io/docs/guides/unbrick.md

     The instructions below are numbered based on level of 'severity' (**low** to **high**), please don't follow all of them if you have no reason to do so.

+    1. If your screen turns black after booting via hekate/fusee, check if you have a folder named `kips` in `sd:/atmosphere`.
+If you do, delete it.
-    1. If you're booting via hekate/fusee, you'll get a TitleID/ProgramID for which program crashed.
+    2. If you get an Atmosphere error screen, you'll get a TitleID/ProgramID for which program crashed.
 Check if this ID is in `sd:/atmosphere/contents`, and if it is, delete it.
-    2. Check if you can boot stock via hekate's `Launch` menu or OFW via `Reboot` > `OFW` from hekate's `Home` menu.
+    3. Check if you can boot stock via hekate's `Launch` menu or OFW via `Reboot` > `OFW` from hekate's `Home` menu.

         !!! info "If you can, follow the instructions below:"
             1. On your SD card, rename your `atmosphere` folder to `oldatmosphere`,